5. Job evaluation

 The development of case law on sex discrimination and equal pay for equal value of work over the past 15 years combined with the 1997 ‘single status’ agreement in the National Joint Council for Local Government Services make it vital that pay levels are directly proportionate to relative job size or responsibility levels, within the organisation, irrespective of the gender of the job holder.

 There are difficulties associated with measuring relative job sizes in a local authority.
 This is due to:

 - The size of the organisation and the number of jobs – even the smallest District Council is likely to have employees in over 150 discrete jobs, making the task of determining relative responsibilities complex.

 - The multifunctional nature of local authorities introduces additional complexities of needing to establish relativities between jobs which are in totally different functions and undertake totally different types of work.

 For this reason, we have adopted an analytical job evaluation scheme called the Greater London Provincial Council (GLPC) scheme as these types of schemes are considered most effective where there is a diverse and complex set of posts.
-Click on the following link for more information – Greater London Provincial Scheme.
+For more information read the Greater London Provincial Scheme.

 The introduction of age discrimination legislation means that pay systems where a higher rate of pay that derives from the employee being in the post for a longer period of time may be discriminatory, unless it can be shown to fulfil a reasonable business need.
 In general terms, if the pay range means that an employee is able to progress through more than five incremental pay increases on the basis of time served in their post alone, there is a high risk that this will be held to be indirectly discriminatory on age grounds.